michaelfromorg/letterboxd-recommender/aws/README.md

     sam local invoke --event event.json --env-vars env.json
     ```

-5. For usage with the front-end, run:

-    ```sh
-    sam local start-lambda
-    ```

-These commands are made more accessible via the provided `Makefile`.
+These commands (and more!) are made more accessible via the provided `Makefile`.

 ## Notes